Hard light vs soft light – when and how to use both types of lighting

 If you have any questions about hard light vs soft light, let us know in the comments.

-Also, I love good news, so if my lighting tips have helped you to understand the difference between soft light and hard light, share that too.
+Also, I love good news, so if my portrait lighting tips have helped you to understand the difference between soft light and hard light, share that too.

 Leave a Comment